isopropyletherperoxide/isopropyletherperoxide.github.io/_posts/2026-01-09-ThreeLights.md

 <img src="/assets/images/2026_three_lights/noise2.webp"><br>

-Very sad, but this is being slowly worked on, low-noise high voltage sources are a niche product that can take up a whole room or cost more than whatever my life's worth.
+Very sad, though this is being slowly worked on, low-noise high voltage sources are a niche product that can take up a whole room or cost more than whatever my life's worth.
 Or both.
 Not the last time you see this tube I hope.

 Peace.